-There are many of us who ride motorcycles these days, whether for recreation, for daily transportation, or both.
-While the operation of a motorcycle in a safe manner is always important to avoid motorcycle accident injuries, this is particularly so when a motorcycle is being operated among other vehicles with whom the motorcyclist is sharing the road.
+Many of us ride motorcycles, whether for recreation, for daily transportation, or both.
+While the operation of a motorcycle in a safe manner is always important to avoid motorcycle accident injuries, this is particularly so when a motorcycle is sharing the road with other vehicles.

 For a free legal consultation, call 800-537-8185